-So why the reference to "Peanuts", I hear you say.
+So why the reference to Peanuts, I hear you say.
 Well, peanuts is a slang term for low wages.
 While monkeys is often used to refer to stupidity.

-An example might be: "I took my bike to see my usual grease monkey, he did a great job repairing it, as usual".
+An example might be: "I took my bike to see my usual grease monkey, he did a great job repairing it, as usual."

 A way of saying that it is extremely cold.

 This idiom is thought to have its origins in the brass rack (called a monkey) that used to store cannonballs.
-If very cold weather, the cannonballs would contract in size and fall of the rack.
+If very cold weather, the cannonballs would contract in size and fall off the rack.

 Monkeys are superior to men in this: when a monkey looks into a mirror, he sees a monkey.— Malcom De Chazal

-7. I'll be a Monkey's Uncle.
+- I'll be a monkeys uncle.

 A way of saying that something is very unlikely.

-8. Funny as a Barrel of Monkey's.
+- Funny as a barrel of monkeys.